pauwelcz/objedname_task/README.md

 #### Filtering

 Also for a clearer display of orders, I would filtering (by its status, potentially user can check multiple boxes).

+#### Swagger

+Although there is a postman collection, it wouldn't hurt to add swagger for better overview, how application works.

 ### Author